ygp1234/Active-sampling/README.md

 # Active-sampling
-This is the implementation of the active sampling algorithm
+This is the implementation of the active sampling algorithm.
+We only open source key algorithms.